-Hot 8 has landed in Pakistan in three variant, Hot 8 lite, Hot 8 2GB/64GB, and the third one is 4GB/64GB.
+The phone has landed in Pakistan in three variants, Hot 8 lite, Hot 8 2GB/64GB, and the third one is 4GB/64GB.
 The device has all the ingredients to attract the attention of budget smartphone users.

 Design and Display

-It’s a massive phone with 6.52 inches of IPS LCD prominently taking charge of everything.
-With a 20:9 aspect ratio, this phone provides 720 x 1600 px resolution goes well in every way.
-The phone follows the latest trend of featuring a waterdrop notch right at the top where it also holds an 8MP selfie lens.
-Right above the notch, sticking to the edge is an earpiece and moving a little left, there lies an LED flash which is not visible unless it shines.
+It’s a massive phone with 6.52 inches of IPS LCD, which is the first point of attraction.
+With a 20:9 aspect ratio, this phone provides 720 x 1600 px resolution.
+Infinix Hot 8 follows the latest trend of featuring a waterdrop notch right at the top where it also holds an 8MP selfie lens.
+Right above the notch, sticking to the edge is an earpiece, and moving a little left, there lies an LED flash which is not visible unless it blinks.

 Infinix Hot 8 is not a minimal bezel phone, but considering the size of LCD, they don’t look odd, though the chin occupies too much space, it still doesn’t take away the beauty.
 Volume and power keys are placed on the right side, well within reach of your thumb, a comfortable approach, but the bottom has some different placement of elements.
 Infinix has swapped the position of the audio jack and speaker grille, placing the latter on the left side of the micro USB port.
 The downside of this arrangement is that the speaker gets covered with the hand when the phone is held in landscape mode, and the sound gets muffled at the time of playing games.